celestiaorg/docs/developers/optimism.md

 This guide will show you how to run your own OP Stack devnet locally.

+If you'd like to use a Rollups as a Service (RaaS) provider, you can visit the RaaS category in the menu.

 ## Dependency setup

 ### Environment setup